 Contact our experienced Hanover truck accident lawyers

-To schedule a free consultation with Hartel, DeSantis & Howie, LLP to discuss your case, please call us at (443) 749-5111 or contact us online to schedule a free consultation.
+To schedule a free consultation for personal injury cases with Hartel, DeSantis & Howie, LLP to discuss your case, please call us at (443) 749-5111 or contact us online to schedule a free consultation for personal injury cases.
 Our office is conveniently located in Hanover, MD and serves Annapolis and beyond.
 We are available 24/7 to assist you.

 Q. What are the most common causes of truck accidents?